 Feature Description Enhancements to Port Details and Graphics Additional information regarding switch ports in the form of new texts and icons, as well as changing the color of the ports shown to represent the port health is introduced.
 The PoE specification details are also displayed when the port is powered by PoE.
 Extended Deadline for Software Updates The software updates can now be postponed to a maximum of 30 days from the time the alert is generated.
 Optional BLE Search to Add New Devices Starting from this release the Search for devices process using the mobile app has been modified to now have BLE as an option instead of by default.
-Support for New Aruba Instant On Access Points The following new indoor Aruba Instant On access points are introduced in this release: AP22D 20 MHz Bandwidth Support on 5 GHz Radio - Local AP Radio Settings 20 MHz Bandwidth Support on 5 GHz Radio - Global Radio Settings Starting from this release, it is now possible to configure 20 MHz channel bandwidth and select specific 20 MHz channels for the 5 GHz radio.
+Support for New Aruba Instant On Access Points The following new indoor Aruba Instant On access points are introduced in this release: AP21 AP22D AP32 The following new outdoor Aruba Instant On access point is introduced in this release: Support for Wi-Fi 6E Standard Starting from this release, a new Wi-Fi standard (Wi-Fi 6E) is supported to provide connectivity to the 6 GHz spectrum.
+This feature is available only on AP32 access points.
+20 MHz Bandwidth Support on 5 GHz Radio - Local AP Radio Settings 20 MHz Bandwidth Support on 5 GHz Radio - Global Radio Settings Starting from this release, it is now possible to configure 20 MHz channel bandwidth and select specific 20 MHz channels for the 5 GHz radio.
 This option can be configured in the global radio management settings or from the local AP radio settings.